 The next thing to consider is the Pinterest Boards your customer would be in search of or want.
 If you are a fashion blogger, you may want a board for tops, bottoms, and dresses.
 Additionally consider boards for florals, solids, stripes.
 You can and should pin the same content to each board you’ve created that it fits in.

-Make sure your boards all have an excellent description, and your title is something consumers would be searching.
+Make sure your boards all have an excellent description, and your title is something consumers would be searching for.
+Think about the pain points your ideal client is trying to solve and gear your descriptions to help them solve those issues.

 Consistency for Your Pinterest Marketing Strategy